Virtues and DeVices: The 7 Deadly Digital Sins

 Don’t do anything privately on your phone that you wouldn’t do publicly in front of people.
 Allow other people to check your online activity.
 I have a few friends who use me as their online accountability partner, and they have subscribed to platforms that will notify me if they visit certain websites.

-We have an internet filter that tracks and reports on our kids’ online activity.
-The kids hate it, but it helps us monitor their online engagement and limits the kinds of websites they have access to.
+Our internet filter tracks and reports our kids’ online activity.
+The kids hate it, but it helps us monitor their online engagement and limits the websites they access.
 We also don’t allow them to have devices in their bedrooms.
-No Phones, games, TVs or tablets except in the open living areas, where we can keep an eye on what they are doing.
+They are not allowed Phones, games, TVs, or tablets except in the open living areas, where we can keep an eye on what they are doing.

 The third Deadly Digital Sin is…